 Please ask questions about Flycheck on Stack Exchange or in our Gitter chat.
 We try to answer all questions as fast and as precise as possible.

-To report bugs and problems please please use our issue tracker.
-You can follow the progress of your issues on our Waffle board.
+To report bugs and problems please use our issue tracker.
 Please note that we have a special policy for Windows-only issues.

 Please follow our Code of Conduct in all these places.